-Augustine Christian Academy, formerly St. Augustine Academy, is a Christian, classical, non-denominational, college preparatory school for grades K4–12.
-We are dedicated to educating young people to think and reason from a distinctly Christian worldview.
+Augustine Christian Academy is a Christian, classical, inter-denominational, college preparatory school for grades K4–12.
+We are dedicated to equipping leaders who transform their communities through a Christian worldview.
 Our goal is to shape students to serve God and man, and who will strive to make an impact for Christ on the culture.
 Augustine Christian Academy uses a classical model that integrates every subject with the Biblical truths of the Christian faith.
 Part-time options available for 6th-12th grade.

 ACA was founded deliberately as a classical school in its philosophy and methodology.
 ACA exposes students to original sources, classic works of western civilization (including history and literature), and influential modern writings so that rather than accepting the viewpoint of one historian or editor, students learn to evaluate original sources and think critically.
 Students are trained from the Grammar School grades in the classical language of Latin, and in older grades in Latin, Greek, and Hebrew.
 This provides a deeper understanding and appreciation of influential writers in Western thought and culture, and allows students to better appreciate and understand some of the original biblical languages.